rezhaque35/cursor/wifi-database/wifi-positioning-service/wifi-positioning-implementation-context.md

 - `preferHighAccuracy`: Boolean flag to enable advanced algorithms
 - `returnAllMethods`: Boolean flag to return results from all applicable algorithms
 - Comprehensive validation of response fields including horizontalAccuracy, confidence, and bestMethod

+### Notable Metrics:
+- Strong signals provided better confidence scores (0.47-0.60)
+- Weak signals correctly returned lower confidence (0.35) and higher accuracy values (750m)
+- Physically impossible signal relationships were properly detected and rejected

+## Areas for Improvement

+### 1. Confidence Calculation
+- Consider adjusting confidence calculation for multiple APs
+- Current implementation shows lower confidence (0.39) with more APs
+- Should generally increase with more APs unless signals are weak/inconsistent
+- ✓ Implemented in Trilateration Algorithm: Confidence now accounts for AP geometry using GDOP

+### 2. Accuracy Metrics
+- High density cluster shows relatively high accuracy (15m) but low confidence (0.45)
+- Consider aligning accuracy and confidence metrics more closely
+- ✓ Implemented in Trilateration Algorithm: GDOP (Geometric Dilution of Precision) for better accuracy estimation
+- GDOP factors are used to scale accuracy based on AP geometric distribution quality

+### 3. Algorithm Selection
+- Add weighted combination of multiple methods for overlapping scenarios
+- Implement fallback strategies for each algorithm
+- Consider signal stability over time for algorithm selection